cupOJoseph/timeRex/Metacartel_proposal.md

-# rollTIME
+# timeRex 🦖

-This proposal outlines the dapp idea *rollTIME* based on the experiments I've been working on for representing an hour of time as a token.
+This proposal outlines the dapp idea *timeREx 🦖* based on the experiments I've been working on for representing an hour of time as a token.

 ## Overview